samm40me/My-Toy-Robot-Simulator/README.md

 ## Preamble

-For this coding challenge, the coding originally done by Kahlil was modified.
+For this coding challenge, the python script originally done by Kahlil was modified.

 https://github.com/tartansandal/mr-robot